tunde-ajayi/diasafety-cc/README.md

 # Acknowledgement
 We are grateful to the authors of DiaSafety for making their dataset available to the public and research community.

+# Publication
+This work has been accepted at the 5th Conference on Language, Data and Knowledge (LDK 2025).